Section 60 Of Companies Act 2013: Publication Of Share Capital

 Why is the Publication of Share Capital Mandatory?

-The Companies Act, 2013, Section 60, makes it obligatory on the part of companies to publish their authorised, subscribed, and paid up share capital in official documents such as the memorandum, articles of association, prospectus, and a few communications.
-This is in line with many legal, fiscal, and moral reasons that play a significant role in corporate administration and the safety of investors.
+The Companies Act, 2013, Section 60, makes it obligatory on the part of companies to publish their authorised, subscribed, and paid-up share capital in official documents such as the memorandum, articles of association, prospectus, and a few communications.
+This aligns with numerous legal, fiscal, and moral considerations that play a significant role in corporate governance and investor safety.

 1. Encourages Transparency – Obligates companies to truthfully present share capital and prospectus information prior to undertaking public offers.